Tax Credits: Calculating tax credits

 Calculating the second income threshold

-This was a complicated part of the system, not helped by HMRC who often quoted the £40,000 as an absolute cut-off point when in fact, as the examples below show, families with incomes much higher up the scale could still qualify because their second income threshold was higher than £40,000.
+This was a complicated part of the system, not helped by HMRC who often quoted the £40,000 as an absolute cut-off point when in fact, families with incomes much higher up the scale could still qualify because their second income threshold was higher than £40,000.
 Example 7 shows how this second income threshold was calculated.